Triston Casas Player Props: Red Sox vs. Angels

 Triston Casas At The Plate

-- Casas is hitting .132 with two doubles, two home runs and three walks.
+- Casas is hitting .122 with two doubles, two home runs and four walks.

-- In four of 13 games this year, Casas has had at least one hit, including one game with multiple hits.
+- In four of 14 games this season, Casas has had at least one hit, including one game with multiple hits.

-- In 13 games played this season, he has gone deep in two of them.
+- He has gone deep in two of 14 games played this year, and in 4.3% of his plate appearances.

-- In 30.8% of his games this season, Casas has driven in at least one run.
-In three of those games (23.1%) he recorded two or more RBI.
+- In 28.6% of his games this season, Casas has had at least one RBI.
+He's picked up more than one in 21.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.